Page images

 66

-Ill of the System to which he has relation, is "the immediate Object of fome Paffion or Affec❝tion moving in him."
-"Whatsoever there"fore is done which happens to be advantageous "to the Species [or Publick] thro' an Affection merely towards Self-good, does not imply any "more Goodness in the Creature than as the "Affection itself is good.
+to the Species [or Publick] thro' an Affection "merely towards Self-good, does not imply any "more Goodness in the Creature than as the "Affection itself is good.
 Let him, in any Par"ticular, act ever fo well, if at the Bottom it "be that selfish Affection alone which moves, "he is in himself ftill Vicious.
-Nor can any "Creature be confider'd otherwife, when the "Paffion towards Self-good, tho' ever fo mode66 rate, is his real Motive in the doing that, to "which a natural Affection for his Kind ought "by right to have inclined him *."
+Nor can any "Creature be confider'd otherwife, when the "Paffion towards Self-good, tho' ever fo mode

-So that Self-Affection or Confideration of private Good or Intereft, tho' ever fo moderate, tho' confiftent with, tho' fubordinate to the Good of others, and the Intereft and Advantage of the Publick, must not be admitted at any rate, as a Motive to serve the Publick; but rejected as vicious, ill, unnatural, depraved.
-And the good, natural, uncorrupt Motive for ferving others and the Publick, must be drawn from Affection to others and the Publick only, under the Witness and Inspection of the governing Mind, or Deity; that this gives Denomination of Virtue, Worth,
+So that Self-Affection or Confideration of private Good or Intereft, tho' ever fo moderate, tho' confiftent with, tho' fubordinate to the Good of others, and the Intereft and Advantage of the Publick, muft not be admitted at any rate, as a Motive to serve the Publick; but rejected as vicious, ill, unnatural, depraved.
+And the good, natural, uncorrupt Motive for ferving others and the Publick, must be drawn from Affection to others and the Publick only, under the Witness and Infpection of the governing Mind, or Deity; that this gives Denomination of Virtue, Worth, *Pag.
+25.

 Honefty,